Washington Medicaid for Seniors & Long-Term Care

 Washington's home and community-based waiver programs

-Personal care, habilitation, and support services at home for members who meet nursing facility level of care.
-No waitlist — entitlement-based program.
+- Community First Choice (CFC) — personal care, habilitation, and support services at home for members who meet nursing facility level of care; no waitlist, entitlement-based program

-Covers personal care in assisted living facilities and adult family homes as an alternative to nursing facility placement.
+- CHORE waiver — covers personal care in assisted living facilities and adult family homes as an alternative to nursing facility placement

-Supports for adults with developmental disabilities living in community settings — coordinated through DDA (Developmental Disabilities Administration).
+- Residential Support waiver — supports for adults with developmental disabilities living in community settings, coordinated through the Developmental Disabilities Administration (DDA)

 Washington Medicaid estate recovery